 In the health care area, Stacy assists clients with an array of health care transactional and operational issues.
 She is certified in health care compliance by the Compliance Certification Board and helps clients evaluate and respond to compliance related matters, design and implement compliance programs, conduct compliance reviews, and advise on disclosure obligations.
+Her expertise includes Anti-Kickback Statute and Stark Law compliance, Medicare and Medicaid billing, and Controlled Substances and False Claims Acts.

 "Evolving Strategies for Defending Health Care FCA Cases," American Bar Association Health Law Summit; December 2018